FaridSafi/react-native-gifted-form/README.md

           navigator.push(route); // The ModalWidget will be opened using this method.
 Tested with ExNavigator }}

-        clearOnClose: false, // delete the values of the form when unmounted
+        clearOnClose={false} // delete the values of the form when unmounted

         defaults={{
           /*